Lily-of-the-Valley is a cultivated and naturalized low growing plant with an erect flowering stem.

 2nd photo - The Canada Mayflower, known as "False Lily of the Valley, Maianthemum canadense

-Toxicity and Medicinal Use: Lily-of-the-Valley flowers, with such a pleasing aroma, have a bitter taste due to the presence of 38 glycosides, the two most prominent being Convallamarin and Convallarin.
+Toxicity and Medicinal Use: Lily-of-the-Valley flowers, with such a pleasing aroma, have a bitter taste and can lead to poisoning due to the presence of 38 glycosides, the two most prominent being the cardioactive glycosides Convallamarin and Convallarin.
 Both were used for cardiac patients, similar to Digitalis, but less potent, and thus could be taken more often.
 It is always the flowers that were used for various other medicinal uses, never the leaves or the root.
 Mrs. Grieve has a lengthy section on it.
 (Ref. #7)

 Culpepper had this to say: “It is under the dominion of Mercury, and therefore it strengthens the brain, recruits a weak memory, and makes it strong again.
 The distilled water dropped into the eyes, helps inflammations there, as also that infirmity which they call pin and web.
 The spirit of the flowers distilled in wine, restoreth lost speech, helps the palsy, and is exceeding good in the apoplexy, and comforters the hearth and vital spirits.
 Gerrard saith, that the flowers being close stopped up in a glass, put into an ant-hill, and taken away again a month after, ye shall find a liquor in the glass, which being outwardly applied helps the gout.”
 Nicolas Culpepper The English Physician (1652)